 Hair Relaxer Lawsuit 2025 - Latest News and Updates

-Plaintiffs who filed by February 1, 2024, must submit detailed fact sheets by February 28, 2025.
+Plaintiffs who filed by February 1, 2024, must by now have submitted detailed fact sheets, which were due by February 28, 2025.
 The oral discovery deadline is September 30, 2025.

 A new study in the European Journal of Obstetrics and Gynaecology and Reproductive Biology found links between hair relaxers and cancers like breast and ovarian cancer.
 Harmful chemicals identified in the study can enter the body through the scalp and act as hormone disruptors, potentially increasing cancer risk.
 These new findings provide plaintiffs with stronger evidence to support their claims in upcoming litigation.